 Where We Provide Training

-There are also Teaching Hospital opportunities at The Royal London / The Royal Free / Royal Sussex County hospitals
+There are Teaching Hospital opportunities at The Royal Sussex County Hospital

 Within this framework, we aim where possible for rotations to be family-friendly, and to minimise the need for travel or relocation during the programme.
-Typically, you can expect to spend all 5 years of your training within your geographical region unless you should choose to take up a post in one of the London placements (optional).
-The final year (ST7) is an opportunity to consolidate your training with a view towards planning your post CCT career, and we will aim to place trainees in a centre that is best placed to meet these needs.
+Typically, you can expect to spend all 5 years of your training within your geographical region.
+The final year (ST7) is an opportunity to consolidate your training with a view towards planning your post-CCT career, and we will aim to place trainees in a centre that is best placed to meet these needs.

 The below diagram demonstrates a typical South Coast rotation: –